 How to dry prune plums

 Italian prune plums grow abundantly.
 The trees are hardy to zone 5.
 Italian prune plum are self pollinating.
 You will see fruit about 5 years after planting.
 Prune plums are sweeter than other plums, having a higher sugar content.
 This makes them even more like candy when dried.

 When I was growing up in Vancouver in the 1970s, we had two old Italian prune plum trees in our back yard.
 They were the dominant feature, shading out most of the lawn in the backyard.
 My step dad harvested the tree and made gallons of wine with the fruit each fall.
 There was a fragrant sweetness combined with harsh fermentation that permeated the kitchen for a week or two in September, before the must was syphoned from the juice, and the fermenting juice was sealed in a carboy.
 They didn’t dry any of the plums into prunes.
 I think they missed out.
 The sweet prunes are much better than the wine.
-And the prunes are much easier to make from the bountry than the wine was.
+And the prunes are much easier to make from the bounty than the wine was.

 Follow these steps and you are guaranteed success.